PanicStation.org

 Do not do these things

-• Do not write on, alter, laminate, tape, or “repair” the passport yourself.
+• Do not write on, alter, laminate, tape, or try to repair the passport.

-• Do not cancel the whole trip yet if there is still time to switch to an urgent replacement route.
+• Do not cancel the whole trip yet if there may still be time for HM Passport Office to give you an urgent route.

 What to do now

-1. Confirm it’s a major error (60 seconds): compare the passport details page to (a) your booking, (b) any visa/permission to travel you applied for, and (c) another ID document if you have one.
-Major problems include wrong name spelling, date of birth, nationality, sex marker, passport number, or photo.
+1. Check the error against your travel documents.
+Compare the passport details page with your booking, any visa or permission to travel, and another ID document if you have one.
+Major errors include the wrong name spelling, date of birth, place of birth, nationality, sex marker, passport number, or photo.

-2. Capture proof (fast): take clear photos of the details page and the page showing issue information, plus your travel booking confirmation and any visa/permission-to-travel confirmation.
-Email copies to yourself so you can access them if your phone dies.
+2. Keep quick evidence ready.
+Take clear photos of the details page, the page showing issue information, your booking confirmation, and any visa or permission-to-travel confirmation.
+Save copies somewhere you can access if your phone battery dies.

 What can wait